Thio Li-ann: Political career

 From 18 January 2007, Thio was appointed a Nominated Member of Parliament of the 11th Session of the Parliament of Singapore for a two-and-a-half-year term.

-In October 2007, during a review by the Parliament of Singapore on the Penal Code, it decided not to repeal section 377A of the Code and thus continued to criminalise sexual activity between males.
-In the course of the debate in Parliament, Thio gave a speech to support the continued criminalisation of sexual activity between males, and likened gay sex to "shoving a straw up your nose to drink."
+In October 2007, during parliamentary debate on amendments to the Penal Code, Thio spoke in support of retaining Section 377A, which at the time criminalised sex between men.
+According to contemporary reporting, she described anal sex as "like shoving a straw up your nose to drink" and argued that homosexuality was "contrary to biological design and immoral".
 She claimed to have support from a majority of Singaporeans, and stated she spoke "at the risk of being burned at the stake by militant activists."
-At the same time, Thio mentioned the existence of an active gay agenda that seeks to lobby the government and radically change sexual norms.
+At the same time, Thio mentioned the existence of an active "gay agenda" that seeks to lobby the government and radically change sexual norms.

 The Internet subsequently saw a flood of websites heavily rebutting Thio's speech, most of which focused on her lurid straw-up-the-nose analogy.
 Local journalist Janadas Devan, in a feature article in The Straits Times on 27 October, titled "377A debate and the rewriting of pluralism", the pointed out that the speech was heavily laced with phrases and imagery from the Dominionist movement.
 Another Straits Times writer, Chua Mui Hoong, also wrote an article titled "Rules of Engagement for God and Politics" on 16 November 2007.
 In it, Chua acknowledged Thio's position in her speech that secularism could challenge religion.
 However, Chua disagreed that religion has been antagonised in Singapore, and encouraged that specific explanation be given as to how the repeal of a law would in reality harm the Singaporean society.